B.K. Leach, Duck Creek, Fountain Grove, Four Rivers, Montrose, Nodaway Valley, Schell-Osage, and Ted Shanks use this draw procedure.

 Extra Provision for “One Member Draws” All-Day Hunting Areas

 In order to maximize opportunity and hunter participation, only one member of a party is required to arrive prior to official draw time, sign the waiting list, and participate in the drawing on OMD areas that have all-day hunting.
 However, the party member drawing must provide completed daily Waterfowl Hunting Tags for each hunter in their party.

 Disabled-Accessible Hunting Blinds

-- Party members registered to hunt a disabled-accessible blind are not eligible to participate in the One Member Draws procedure unless they first forfeit their disable-accessible blind reservation.
+Party members registered to hunt a disabled-accessible blind are not eligible to participate in the One Member Draws procedure unless they first forfeit their disabled-accessible blind reservation.